Infection Control: Creating Your Policies and Procedures

 Because dehydration is the mode of action, water content affects efficacy.
 The more microorganisms and spores there are on the surface of the tools, the longer it takes to destroy them all.
 This is why you must thoroughly clean your tools before beginning a cycle, ideally with manual cleaning and ultrasonic cleaning.
 It is also why dry heat sterilization takes 60 to 150 minutes depending on the chosen temperature.
 Tools exposed to dry heat must also cool down.
 There are dry heat sterilizers with cool down modes that have vents and HEPA filters to speed up the cool down process.
 The simplest method is to keep the chamber door closed and let it cool down on it's own, which does take hours.
 That's why it's helpful to have a chamber large enough to hold all of your tools and let it cool down overnight.
 Unless you prepackage your tools, you don't want them to sit around on a counter, cooling down, and collecting microorganisms.

 Dry heat sterilization requires mechanical, chemical, and biological indicators and a sustained temperature over a period of time (e.g. I process my tools at 170 degrees Celsius for 2 hours, which is more time than the minimum time required).
 See below if you are interested in setting up for dry heat sterilization with an FDA registered dry heat sterilizer.
+You can read more about dry heat sterilizers here.

 Read about Autoclaves from the CDC website.